avramescudana/curraun/README.md

 ```

 The CUDA toolkit version should match the graphics card driver version - see nvidia-smi.

+# Example Jupyter notebooks
+Jupyter notebooks are provided in the `notebooks` folder.

 # Launching the application
 To launch a script module from the command line, go to the root directory